 7. Weak heart and high blood pressure

 With age, the heart muscle naturally loses its strength.
 This mechanically reduces blood pumping.
 With the accumulation of fat, especially in the coronary arteries, the risk of myocardial infarction is increased compared to younger individuals.
 Decreased heart muscle also leads to hypertension.
 Another important cause of myocardial infarction, but also stroke.
-Note that the tendency to hypertrophy affects men more than women and that the practice of regular physical activity could slow down the process.
+Note that the tendency to hypertrophy affects men more than women and that the practice of regular physical activity might slow down the process.

 8. Pancreas down, diabetes risk up